 Archive: Building Blocks to Effectively Respond to Court Disability Related Challenges an...

 A quarterly program to ask an ADA Professional questions on select topics.
 The ADA Professionals who will be featured during this series will

 be drawn from the technical assistance staff within the 10 Centers that comprise the ADA National Network.
 The sessions are 60-minutes in length.

 Users can submit questions via the website after they register for a session.

-Archive: Ask an ADA Professional Questions RE: Post-Secondary Education and the ADA
+Archive: Ask an ADA Professional Questions RE: Parking and the ADA (Part 2)

 ADA Legal Webinar Series is designed for individuals who have a working knowledge of the ADA and are familiar with its basic elements.
 Sessions are intended to support continued